dmethi/ff2021/index.md

 Week 8 preview is coming on Thursday, October 28th.

-Week 7 recap will be hopefully coming tonight, October 26th.

-You can read the Week 6 Recap [here](https://houserealest.substack.com/p/week-6-recap?justPublished=true).
+You can read the Week 7 Recap [here](https://houserealest.substack.com/p/week-7-recap?justPublished=true).

 You can find the season recap (thru week 4) [here]({{ site.baseurl | prepend: site.url }}/season-recap-week-4/).